feklee/histogram-generator/README.md

 Introduction
 ============

-Creates an image with a histogram of a specified function.
+Creates an image with a histogram in the shape of a specified function.

 Legal